-Introspection will uncover also another important thing: our perception of "reality" can be changed.
+Introspection uncovers also another important thing: our perception of "reality" can be changed.
 "Reality" is in fact very relative and illusive.
 Modern disciplines like NLP call this phenomena the mental filters.
 Everyone has his/her own perception of reality, his own filter and put into consciousness only things, which resonate with his/her thinking patterns and conviction, how the world is and works.

 For example.
 Take to the summer park three different people, and they will see completely different things!
 Old lady will spot the plastic bottle on the grass and starts to complain, how this young people are rude.
 And if she won't spot any rubbish on the ground, she will complain about too warm weather.
 Young man, who likes nature, will speak about how beautiful the summer park is.
 Teenager will ask you, why you came to this weird place with strange green things everywhere….she simply likes more her social networks world with lots of friends and fun…

 Introspection will also help you to identify, which of your thinking patterns go against you and create in your life meaningless pain and suffering.
 Here are some most frequent thinking patterns, which put us down (because they distort the real situation, show you just one small piece of the puzzle and want you to believe, that it is the whole picture):